 An emergency occurs when an issue creates a dangerous situation that requires immediate action, such as a burst water main or a major sewage spill.
-Liberty Utilities is committed to keeping our communities safe.
+Liberty is committed to keeping our communities safe.
 Call 911 immediately if there is an emergency that endangers public safety.
-If you experience low water pressure, or an outage, call Liberty Utilities directly at 760-247-6484
+If you experience low water pressure, or an outage, call Liberty directly at 760-247-6484.

 Water Emergency Services - Residential - California Water - Liberty

 I Have A Service Problem

 If you are reporting an emergency or a water leak, please call 760-247-6484.
 If the emergency is life-threatening, please call 911 before contacting Liberty.

 In the event of an emergency, it is best to be prepared.
 Put together an emergency kit to address the needs of your family and your pets.
 Use our checklist at the button below to help get started.